Battle of Poitiers

-John was captured, as were his son Philip and between 2,000 and 3,000 men-at-arms.
+King John II was captured, as were his 14-year-old son Philip and between 2,000 and 3,000 men-at-arms.
 Approximately 2,500 French men-at-arms were killed.
 Additionally, either 1,500 or 3,800 French common infantry were killed or captured.
 The surviving French dispersed, while the Anglo-Gascons continued their withdrawal to Gascony.
 The following spring a two-year truce was agreed and the Black Prince escorted John to London.
 Populist revolts broke out across France.
-Negotiations to end the war and ransom John dragged out.
+Negotiations to end the war and ransom John were prolonged.
 In response Edward launched a further campaign in 1359.
 During this, both sides compromised and the Treaty of Brétigny was agreed in 1360 by which vast areas of France were ceded to England, to be ruled by the Black Prince, and John was ransomed for three million gold écu.
-At the time this seemed to end the war, but the French resumed hostilities in 1369 and recaptured most of the lost territory.
-The war eventually ended with a French victory in 1453.
+Although this appeared to end the war, the French resumed hostilities in 1369 and recaptured most of the lost territory.
+The war eventually ended in a French victory in 1453.